 The region covered by the Biosphere Reserve is highly diverse in terms of relief.
-The higher lands such as the Paltas and Celica cantons are characterized by a marked mountainous structure, while the western parts include the hills of the Pindal and Las Lajas cantons, and plains for agricultural production in Puyango, Zapotillo and Macara among others.
+The higher lands, such as the Paltas and Celica cantons, are characterized by a marked mountainous structure.
+At the same time, the western parts include the hills of the Pindal and Las Lajas cantons and plains for agricultural production in Puyango, Zapotillo and Macara, among others.

-In terms of temperature, the zones that lie above 1,200 m (3,937 ft) AMSL (above mean sea level), such as the Paltas, Celica and Sozorang cantons, have a subtropical climate, while those below this level are characterized by a tropical climate.
+In terms of temperature, the zones that lie above 1,200 m (3,937 ft) AMSL (above mean sea level), such as the Paltas, Celica and Sozorang cantons, have a subtropical climate.
+In contrast, a tropical climate characterizes those below this level.

 Due to these and other characteristics, climate regulation and water provision are among the most important ecosystem services present in the biosphere reserve.
 In particular, the reserve ensures water regulation for the Catamayo-Chira and Puyango Tumbes binational basins.

-The Bosque Seco Biosphere Reserve is also home to one of the highest concentrations of endemic birds in South America.
-Fifty-one species have been identified in addition to 15 endemic species of trees and shrubs and three endemic species of mammals.
+The Bosque Seco Biosphere Reserve is also home to one of South America's highest concentrations of endemic birds.
+Fifty-one species have been identified, in addition to 15 endemic species of trees and shrubs and three endemic species of mammals.

 The area has been classified as the Tumbesino Endemism Center and forms part of the Tumbes-Chocó-Magdalena biodiversity hotspot.
 It also includes significant flagship species populations, such as Crocodylus acutus (the American crocodile) and Alouatta palliata (the mantled howler).

-The area of the Bosque Seco Biosphere Reserve covers eight counties in the provinces of Loja and El Oro and is inhabited by 106,000 people distributed relatively evenly across the territory.
-The population within the biosphere reserve is predominantly rural and the main economic activities are livestock rearing and agriculture (coffee, corn, rice, fruit and corn).
+The Bosque Seco Biosphere Reserve area covers eight Loja and El Oro counties.
+The area of the reserve is inhabited by approximately 106,000 people, distributed relatively evenly across the territory.
+The population within the biosphere reserve is predominantly rural, and the main economic activities are livestock rearing and agriculture (coffee, corn, rice, fruit and corn).

-The local flora plays an important socio-economic role since more than 90 vegetal species are used by local communities, providing them not only with food and income but also with medicinal plants.
+The local flora plays an important socio-economic role since more than 90 vegetal species are used by local communities, providing them with food and income and medicinal plants.

 The area also encompasses more than 100 heritage sites, including the Puyango Petrified Forest – the largest of its kind in the world – and the city of Catacocha, an Ecuadorian national heritage site.

-Cultural attractions and exceptional ecosystems are key elements for the development of tourism, which is becoming an important source of employment and economic resources in the area.
-Overall, around 25,000 visitors come to the dry forests each year for touristic or business purposes.
+Cultural attractions and unique ecosystems are key elements for tourism development, which is becoming an essential source of employment and economic resources in the area.
+Overall, around 25,000 visitors come to the dry forests annually for tourism or business purposes.